Hamster: A Large-Scale Study and Characterization of Developer-Written Tests: Research Questions

 To determine the scope of tests, we first reviewed prior techniques and considered their applicability.
 Name-based heuristics, such as those proposed by Tufano et al.~\cite{tufano2020unit}, can be effective in simple settings but struggle when multiple focal methods appear in the same test.
 Other work~\cite{ghafari2015automatically} has used static analysis and data-flow reasoning to trace assertions back to mutator methods.
 While more systematic, these approaches may miss cases where multiple behaviors are combined into a single oracle, and their reliance on source code for mutator inspection makes them less suited for external library classes---an area that, as we show, is often a subject for tests.

-To address these limitations, we designed an analysis that infers focal elements directly from object creation and usage within a test while building upon existing works.
-The process starts by examining all instances created in the test body, setup methods, or helper methods.
-An object is considered focal only if it participates in exercising the behavior under test; objects created solely for constructing another object or for auxiliary setup are excluded.
-Static methods are handled separately: when such a method does not return a value, its declaring class is treated as focal; when it does return a value, we perform a lightweight data-flow analysis to determine whether the result is merely used for setup or plays a direct role in testing the focal behavior.
-Once focal classes are identified, we proceed to determine focal methods.
-These are collected by analyzing all non-trivial invocations on focal classes, excluding simple accessors such as getters.
-Beyond identifying focal scope, our analysis also categorizes tests by type.
-Tests whose receivers belong to well-known UI or API frameworks are labeled as \textit{UI} or \textit{API} tests.
-When focal classes originate from external libraries, the test is classified as a \textit{library} test.
-Tests that exercise one or more focal methods are categorized as either \textit{unit} or \textit{integration} tests, depending on their breadth.
-Finally, when no focal class or method can be identified, the test is labeled as \textit{unknown}.
+To address these limitations, we designed an analysis that infers focal elements directly from object creation and usage within a test while building upon existing approaches.
+The process examines all objects created in the test body, setup methods, and helper methods, matching constructor invocations to variables to infer concrete types.
+As the analysis processes each method call, invocations on application classes are tracked under the inferred receiver type when available, or the static type otherwise, excluding getters.
+Static method calls track the declaring class as focal while linking returned values to variables for factory patterns.
+Objects serving only as arguments to other application methods are filtered out unless they appear in assertions, and mocked fields are excluded as test doubles.
+The remaining application classes and their tracked methods constitute the focal scope.
+Beyond focal identification, our analysis categorizes tests by type: tests referencing UI or API framework types are labeled accordingly, tests with no application focal classes are classified as \textit{library} tests, and tests exercising focal methods are categorized as \textit{unit} or \textit{integration} based on focal class count.
+Tests with no identifiable focal scope are labeled separately.